Thornham St. James’ C.E. (controlled) Primary School

 As the school develops its resources and expertise to deliver the computing curriculum, modules will be planned in line with the national curriculum and will allow for clear progression.
+We use the Knowlsey Scheme of work to provide consistency throughout each year and for skills to be built upon.
 Modules will be designed to enable pupils to achieve stated objectives.
-Pupil progress towards these objectives will be recorded by the computing teacher and passed on to the class teacher each term.
-We will follow medium term plans with objectives set out in the national curriculum.
+Pupil progress towards these objectives will be recorded by the teacher.

 At Thornham St James we plan to provide for all pupils to achieve, including higher achieving pupils, gifted and talented pupils, those with SEN, pupils with disabilities, pupils from all social and cultural backgrounds, children who are in care and those subject to safeguarding, pupils from different ethnic groups and those from diverse linguistic backgrounds.

 So far the children with SEN who have an IEP have their own IPad (if stated in their IEP) This IPad is clearly labelled and they have their own apps on it.
 They are then able to use this IPad whenever they need it to support their learning.

 The school is aware of the health and safety issues involved in children’s use of computing.
 All electrical appliances in school are tested accordingly.
 All equipment must be pat tested before being used in school this applies to any equipment brought in to school by, for example, people running workshops, activities, etc. and it is the responsibility of the member of staff organising the workshop, etc. to advise those people.
 All staff should visually check electrical equipment before they use it and take any damaged equipment out of use.
 Damaged equipment should then be reported to the computing coordinator, school administrator or head teacher who will arrange for repair or disposal.

 - The computing coordinator will be responsible for regularly updating anti-virus software.